simongerula/soluntech_practice_test/README.md

 ### 2. Bug report (bug_reports folder)
 Report of 5 issues on the website https://armcareqaweb.soluntech.com/login

+The evidence was uploaded to the evidence folder to keep the .xlsx files simple.

+If required, this can be migrated to an online board such as Trello/Jira/AzureDevOps.

 ### 3. Automation (automation folder)
 Automation of test cases created in step 1, using Cypress 12 + POM.
 Additionally, cypress-mochawesome-reporter is used to generate an HTML report.